Frequently Asked Questions

 What qualifications do you have?

-I am qualified in Canine Behaviour (Level 5), Canine Communication (Level 3), Canine Nutrition, Canine Health, Fear, Anxiety, and Dog Training (Level 3), L.E.G.S® Applied Ethology.
+I am qualified in Canine Behaviour (Level 5), Canine Communication (Level 3), Canine Nutrition, Canine Health, Fear, Anxiety, Dog Training (Level 3), L.E.G.S® Applied Ethology, Canine Anatomy and Physiology.
 I am canine first aid trained.

 Currently, the behaviour and training industry is not regulated.
 This means that anyone can call themselves a behaviourist or trainer, with no specific level of qualifications, accreditation, experience, or any ongoing commitment to CPD.
 I’d be nervous if anyone could come in to my house to fix my central heating with no experience or qualifications…let alone working to help a beloved member of my family!
-If a professional is covered by the Charter, you know that they have been assessed having the right knowledge, experience, qualifications, that they are using ethical, science led methods, and that they are committed to the welfare of your dog.
-There are plenty of people out there using outdated methods that are detrimental to the wellbeing of your dog…keep an eye out for the Charter symbol to make sure you’re in good hands.
-The professional may also be a member of the ABTC (Animal Behaviour and Training Council).
-Chartered professionals will follow a specific code of practice around welfare and conduct.
+I absolutely want people to feel confident asking me questions about how I plan to work with them & their dog, and to feel fully informed when employing my services.

 What is L.E.G.S® and Family Dog Mediation®?